 It depends on the requirements for features and functionality for your website.

-And that’s where you tap into the experience and skills of your designer or developer.
+And that’s where you rely on the experience and skills of your designer or developer.
 They’ve worked with web hosts and domain name registrars in the past, and can give you recommendations.

 I recognize clients may get confused over the technical issues involved with purchasing web hosting or a domain name.

-I’m happy to help you set up your web hosting or help you get your domain name bought.
+Which is why I provide consulting on web hosting or domain name registration.
 It’s one of the services I include in my quotes for web projects.